 Maxi-Cosi a car seat manufacturer created and brought to market the AxissFix Air which as far as I know is the first car seat with built in air bags.

 The bags are actually attached to the safety harness that goes over the shoulders of the child and buckles in the front.
 They look like little shoulder pads that keep the harness from rubbing the kids neck.
 But actually, they deploy in a collision on each side and in front of the baby’s head to provide additional head protection.

-The car seat is forward-facing and the airbags provide a buffer against the forward motion of the child’s head in a head on collision.
+The car seat with airbags is forward-facing, and the airbags provide a buffer against the forward motion of the child’s head in a head on collision.

 An Inflatable Car Seat